PepsiPistol/TicTacToe/docs/AdministrationManual.md

 ## Setup
 If you have all the requirements you should start by cloning the [Tic-Tac-Toe repository](https://github.com/PepsiPistol/TicTacToe) from Github to your computer.

-// How to deploy, run and maintain in case of client/server or web application.

 ## Launching the system
 The system is hosted online by the cloud application platform [Heroku](https://heroku.com).